github/docs/content/packages/publishing-and-managing-packages/about-github-packages.md

 Contact {% data variables.contact.github_support %} about {% data variables.product.prodname_registry %} using [our contact form](https://support.github.com/contact?form%5Bsubject%5D=Re:%20GitHub%20Packages) if:

-* You experience anything that contradicts the documentation
+* You experience anything that contradicts the documentation.
-* You encounter vague or unclear errors
+* You encounter vague or unclear errors.
-* Your published package contains sensitive data, such as GDPR violations, API Keys, or personally identifying information
+* Your published package contains sensitive data, such as GDPR violations, API Keys, or personally identifying information.

 {% else %}
 If you need support for {% data variables.product.prodname_registry %}, please contact your site administrators.